brawer/wikidata-qsdump/README.md

 1. Wikidata dumps should be atomic snapshots, taken at a single point in time.
-Consumers should be able to apply real-time updates to the dump, asking for all changes since the timestamp of the dump (or possibly the edit sequence number).
-Currently, this is very fuzzy, which makes it difficult to build reliable systems based on Wikidata dumps.
+Consumers should be able to apply real-time updates to the dump, asking for all changes after the snapshop was taken.
+Currently, the dump contains the last modification time for every item, but that time is not consistent across the dump.
+This fuzziness makes it difficult for users to build reliable systems.
+Since Wikidata preserves the entire edit history in its production database, generating atomic snapshots should be quite doable; the exporter would simply have to ignore any changes that were made to the live databse after the dump process had started running.

+2. It would be nice if the dump also included redirects and the information which items have been deleted.
+This should be atomically snapshotted at the same point in time like all other data.

-2. Statements should be sorted by entity ID.
-For the dump generation process, the added expense would be marginal, and it would allow data consumers to build their own data structures (eg. an LMDB B-tree or similar) without having to re-shuffle all of Wikidata.
+3. Statements should be sorted by subect entity ID.
+For the dump generation process, the added expense would be small, and this would allow data consumers to build their own data structures (eg. an LMDB B-tree or similar) without having to re-shuffle all of Wikidata.

-3. Better hosting.
-The Wikimedia dumps are currently hosted on servers with abysmal bandwidth.
-Even from within Wikimedia’s own datacenters (specifically, Tooforge and Cloud VPS), bandwidth seems to be throttled at about 5 MBit/s.
-For 2023, this is incredibly slow.
+4. Better hosting.
+Currently, access to dump files seems to get throttled at 5 MBit/s, even when reading from Wikimedia’s own datacenters (Tooforge and Cloud VPS).
+In comparison, cheap cloud providers like Hetzner or DigitalOcean can sequentially read data from mounted volumes at TODO MBit/s.
+It’s not obvious why Wikimedia’s cloud is that much slower;
+in all likelihood, Hetzner and DigitalOcean use [Ceph](https://en.wikipedia.org/wiki/Ceph_(software)) for storage, just like everyone else.
+Maybe it is a hardware problem, or (more likely) at configuration problem.
+In any case, it would be really nice if this could be improved.

-For this experiment, I have not bothered with any of this since it does not affect the format discussion.
-(The sorting of #2 might slightly change the file size, perhaps making it smaller by a small amount, but the difference is unlikely to be significant).
+For this experiment, I have not bothered with any of this since it does not affect the format.
+(Actually, sorting as in #3 might slightly change the file size, perhaps making it smaller by a small amount;
+but the difference is unlikely to be significant).
 I’m just noting this as a wishlist for re-implementing Wikidata dumps.